pollfish/docs/pay-on-screenouts.md

 <h3>S2S Callbacks</h3>

 S2S callbacks are the only secure way for publishers to reward their users.
-If publishers would like to reward their users on screenouts with payable screenouts, they should enable to get notified on screen-outs too (<b>Notify me when the user is not eligible</b>) through their Dashboards in the App Settings area.
+If publishers would like to reward their users on screenouts with payable screenouts, they should enable to get notified on screenouts too (<b>Notify me when the user is not eligible</b>) through their Dashboards in the App Settings area.

 <p align="center"><img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish_production/doc_images/s2s_settings_not_eligible.png" width="600" height="auto"/>

-When publishers do that they will be able to start receiving s2s allbacks on screenouts too, but with CPA>0 (which refer to payable screenouts)
+When publishers enable tha setting for s2s notifications, they will be able to start receiving s2s callbacks on screenouts too.
+Paybale screenouts will have <i>CPA>0</i> but <i>status=noteligible</i>.

+**Note:** <i>If there is a screenout which is not payable (for example due to fraud) the s2s notification will still fire with <i>CPA=0</i> and <i>status=noteligible</i>

 An example of a callback of a payable screenout can be seen below: